bstellaceleste/OoH/bochs/README.md

 	* Configure that interface: ifconfig enp0sX host_addr.xxx/mask (an address in the same network bandwidth as the physical host), add default gw gw_de_lhote, echo "nameserver 8.8.8.8" > /etc/resolv.conf
 	* Next, verify that you can ping the gw and 8.8.8.8, and then do an apt update

-> Tips: Because the emulation can be extremely slow, and also because an ethernet connection will most likely not always be available, it will be better for you to perform every installations and updates (including the creation of the disk image with Ubuntu installation), using XEN for example and then just mount that disk image to launch bochs.
+> **TIPS**: Because the emulation can be extremely slow, and also because an ethernet connection will most likely not always be available, it is better to perform every installations and updates (including the creation of the disk image with Ubuntu installation), using XEN for example) on your physical machine and then just mount that disk image to launch Bochs.
 Concretely, you should create a XEN’s VM in which you install Ubuntu and make all the necessary updates and installations, and then you fill in this image in ata0-master to use it with bochs.

 ### CPU
 Look up for the line `CPU` in the config file.